- 3 files (PDF report, 2 Excel files)

 - Oil and electricity prices are among the lowest in the region.

-- Total consumption per capita is the lowest in Asia.
+- Total consumption per capita is the lowest in ASEAN region.

 - Households and services absorb two thirds of the final energy consumption.

-- International sanctions have stopped investments by western foreign investors, while Chinese energy groups keep strong interests, notably in LNG-to-power and hydro projects.
+- International sanctions and political instability have stopped investments by western foreign investors, while Chinese energy groups keep strong interests, notably in LNG-to-power and hydro projects.

 - Almost 10 GW of hydro capacity is under construction.